tsnl/snail-scheme/src/ss-stdlib/README.md

 Every extension library must expose a single `SsrtReq_exportAll` function with the same signature as LLVM IR.

-This ensures we can compile
+This ensures we can compile C++ code and Scheme code alike into binary libraries.